PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

 # EspyInsideFunction.jl

-## Package for the extraction of internal variables from a function
+*Extracting internal variables from a function.*

+## Package features

-**EspyInsideFunction.jl** provides functionality to extract internal variables from a function.
+This package provides functionality to extract internal variables from a function.
 "Internal" refers here to variables that are neither parameters nor outputs of the function.

 The need for `EspyInsideFunction` arises when there is a difference between